Madhu-Vamsi/Blockchain-based-resilient-storage/Feasibility and Security study code/README.md

 3) Now change the difficulty in the BlockChain class to 4.
 4) Now change it again.
 5) Bitcoin uses difficulty of 16
-6) Notice how initially the block chain is valid but as we chain the amount in one block the block chain becomes invalid
+6) Notice how initially the block chain is valid but as we change the amount in one block the block chain becomes invalid